zonemaster/zonemaster/test-zones/README.md

   * A script, generated from the IP plan, to populate the loopback interface with IP addresses.
 Generated versions to be checked-in.
 * make-add-ip.pl
-  * A script that will generate app-ip.sh when the IP plan has been updated.
+  * A script that will generate add-ip.sh when the IP plan has been updated.
 To be manually run when needed.
 * named.root
   * Default hint file to be used by `zonemaster-cli` when testing